sgaliamov/ergo-layouts/readme.md

   -?, -h, --help             Show help and usage information
 ```

-More details you can fined [here](https://sgaliamov.medium.com/evaluating-keyboard-layouts-for-ergodox-ez-cf70042c4865).
+More details you can find [here](https://sgaliamov.medium.com/evaluating-keyboard-layouts-for-ergodox-ez-cf70042c4865).

 ## edText

 A utility that helps to minify sampling texts without loosing statistical characteristic's of digraphs.

-In case when you have a lot of texts for some algorithm, you can save some time running it on smaller version of those texts which have same quality.
+In case when you have a lot of texts for some algorithm, you can save some time running it on smaller version of those texts that have same quality.

 ``` pwsh
 edText.exe .\samples 0.01 .\results 4